 Spousal contribution rule

-It is possible to not have compensation but yet be eligible to make an IRA regular contribution.
-The Kay Bailey Hutchison spousal IRA contribution rules allow a noncompensated individual to use his/her working spouses' compensation when determining IRA regular contribution eligibility.
-The spousal rules require that a noncompensated individual is married at the end of the year for which the contribution is made and files a joint federal income tax return with his/her spouse.
-Each spouse can contribute up to the maximum amount, as long as the working spouse's compensation, or the couple's combined compensation, is equal to or greater than the aggregate amount contributed by the married couple.
+It is possible not to have compensation but still be eligible to make an IRA regular contribution.
+The Kay Bailey Hutchison Spousal IRA contribution rules allow a non-compensated individual to use his/her working spouses' compensation when determining IRA regular contribution eligibility.
+The spousal rules require that a non-compensated individual is married at the end of the year for which the contribution is made and files a joint federal income tax return with his/her spouse.
+Each spouse can contribute up to the maximum amount to his/her own IRA, considering the working spouse's compensation, or the couple's combined compensation, is equal to or greater than the aggregate amount contributed by the married couple.

-Example: George, age 67, is retired, and married to Kris, age 64.
+Example: George, age 67, is retired and married to Kris, age 64.
 They file a joint federal income tax return.
 Kris is working and has compensation of $20,000.
-George and Kris can each make a $6,500 traditional or Roth IRA contribution for 2018 (i.e., standard contribution limit of $5,500 plus catch up of $1,000).
+George and Kris can each make a $7,000 traditional or Roth IRA contribution for 2020 (i.e., standard contribution limit of $6,000 plus catch up of $1,000).
 This is because the combined contribution amounts do not exceed Kris' compensation for the year.
-Considering George and Kris again file a joint federal income tax return for 2019 which includes compensation of at least $14,000 in 2019, they will each be able to contribute $7,000 for 2019 (i.e., the standard contribution limit increased to $6,000 for 2019 plus catch up of $1,000).
+Considering George and Kris again file a joint federal income tax return for 2021, which includes compensation of at least $14,000 in 2021, they will each be able to contribute $7,000 for 2021.